 - Repeat the stretch and fold sets 2-3 more times, with 30 minutes in between.

-- Gently turn the dough onto a lightly floured surface and shape the dough by folding the edges inward and tightening the outer surface so it holds its shape.
+- Gently turn the dough onto a lightly floured surface and shape the dough by rolling it toward you, and then folding the edges inward and tightening the outer surface so it holds its shape.
 This creates tension on the surface, which helps the loaf rise upward in the oven.
 Place the shaped dough seam-side up into a floured bowl lined with a tea towel, a banneton, or a proofing basket.

 - Cover the bread bowl/banneton/basket with plastic for its final proof.
 I HIGHLY recommend placing it in the refrigerator overnight for the best results, but you may also be able to leave it out at room temperature for a few hours instead.
 (Beginners, I recommend the refrigerator proofing step, as I think it is more forgiving.)